ankita9809/book-mgmt-system/README.md

-##BOOK MANAGEMENT SYSTEM
+# BOOK MANAGEMENT SYSTEM
 Develop a RESTful API using Node.js for managing books

 APIs to be created:

-POST /books - function to add books;
+1.POST /books - function to add books;
-GET /books - function to get all books;
+2.GET /books - function to get all books;
-GET /books-by-id - function to get book by ID;
+3.GET /books-by-id - function to get book by ID;
-PUT /books - function to update book by ID;
+4.PUT /books - function to update book by ID;
-DELETE /books - function to delete book by ID;
+5.DELETE /books - function to delete book by ID;

-#PROJECT SETUP
+## PROJECT SETUP

 1. Firstly, initialize the git repository using git init .